 How does a debit card work?

-When you use your card in a cash machine or most shops you will be asked to type in your PIN code, unless you’re using contactless to pay.
+When you use your card in a cash machine or most shops you’ll be asked to type in your PIN code, unless you’re using contactless to pay.

 Types of debit card

-All three debit cards are much the same, with a few small differences.
+All debit cards are much the same, with a few small differences.

 The pros of a debit card

 - Easy to carry.
-One little card, compared to a whole wad of cash.
+One little card, compared to a wad of cash.

-- Accepted almost everywhere in the UK and in many places around the world.
+- Debit cards are accepted almost everywhere in the UK and in lots of places around the world.

-- Get cash from cashpoints, usually with no charge.
-Some cashpoints will charge you, but they’ll tell you so on-screen before you decide to go ahead.
+- You can use them to get cash, usually with no charge.
+Some cash machines will charge you, but they’ll let you know before you decide to go ahead.

 The cons of a debit card

-- No borrowing allowed.
-As you’d expect, you can’t pay on credit with a debit card.
-You need to have the money ready in your account, or to have agreed an overdraft with your bank.
+- You can’t use them to borrow money.
+The money needs to be in your account, or you need to have agreed an overdraft with your bank.

 Charges and fees on debit cards